The Future of Liberty

 (07:24):

-The founders when the Constitution was written in 87 ratified and came into effect in 89, neither desired nor anticipated parties.
-11 years later we had a ferocious party presidential election in 18 or what happened?
-Well, parties, it turns out are natural like dandelions and suburban lawns.
-They're just going to happen.
-So, the problem with that is I'm not against parties.
-They do give weight to partisanship and helps the system work, but members of the president's party when they're in the majority in Congress think of themselves nowadays as downfield blockers for the presidential quarterback that their job is to advance his agenda and not have an agenda of their own problem.
-Madison's architecture depended upon the institutions having A independent institutional pride and their own ambition.
-Ambition he said, said, the great Madison in Federalist 51 must be made to counteract ambition and the powers and associated with the rights of the place.
-He wanted senators and congressmen to be loyal perhaps to their president.
-He was after all a president but not just loyal and what is today disheartening and ultimately dangerous to the architecture of our constitution is the sense that there's no rivalry that they're team players.
+So, the problem with that is I’m not against parties; they do give weight to partisanship and help the system work, but members of the president’s party, when they’re in the majority in Congress, think of themselves nowadays as downfield blockers for the presidential quarterback that their job is to advance his agenda and not have an agenda of their own.
+That’s a problem.
+Madison’s architecture depended upon the institutions having an independent institutional pride and their own ambition.
+Ambition, he said the great Madison in Federalist 51 “must be made to counteract ambition,” and the powers be associated with the rights of the place.
+He wanted senators and congressmen to be loyal, perhaps to their president he was, after all, a president but not just loyal.
+And what is disheartening today and ultimately dangerous to the architecture of our Constitution is the sense that there’s no rivalry, that they’re just team players.

 Mitch Daniels (09:04):